 Many independent renderers accept for processing such items as road kill, euthanized shelter dogs and cats, and other unappetizing ingredients.
 These items can be segregated from the food stream, and are not supposed to find their way into the pet food chain, but this is not always done.
 They are supposed to be converted for use in fertilizers, livestock feeds, and industrial applications.
 Over the years there have been numerous unsubstantiated reports of this material being processed into dog and cat food.
 The Center for Veterinary Medicine, a branch of the Food and Drug Administration, admits that dead dogs and cats are commonly rendered, and although there is no legal prohibition against using dogs and cats in pet food, they do not “condone” the practice.
 All the large, reputable pet food manufacturers certify that they do not use such materials in their products.

 Because of the way they are processed, most dry foods use meals as their major animal-source ingredients.
 Meals do contain more protein than whole meat, since the fat and water have been removed.

 Many dry foods advertise that they contain some type of “meat” (such as chicken or beef) as the first or a top ingredient.
-However, because of the high water content of fresh meat, and the water added to it, the actual percentage is small.
+However, because of the high water content of fresh meat, and water may also be added to it, the actual percentage of meat protein is tiny.
 The first named meal is usually the primary protein source in these foods.
 (See Pet Food Marketing Hype for more information on this and other tricks the pet food industry uses to persuade you to buy their food.)

 A food may be labeled as “complete and balanced” if it meets the standards set by a group called AAFCO, the Association of American Feed Control Officials.
 Standards set by AAFCO have been adopted by most states; the states are responsible for enforcement.